• Skip to main content

 Instructions

-- Soak 1 cup dry red lentils in 3-4 cups water for at least 2 hours.
+• Soak 1 cup dry red lentils in 3-4 cups water for 3-4 hours at room temperature.
+You can also soak them in the fridge overnight.
 Drain and rinse them under running cold water.

 Absolutely love these rolls.
 Made following the recipe except I added additional Oatmeal flour to make it more manageable.
 Finally a gluten free bread recipe I can eat.
 Definitely a keeper.